slatedocs/slate/source/includes/_opportunities.md

 Updates an existing opportunity with `opportunity_id` with the supplied parameters.

-**Note:**

-If you are trying to add a person to an opportunity, the existing values for `person_ids` must also be passed into the endpoint.

-If you are trying to add an organization to an opportunity, the existing values for `organization_ids` must also be passed into the endpoint.

 ### Path Parameters

 | Parameter      | Type    | Required | Description                                     |